Alliance Leichtman-Levine Family Foundation Environmental Science High School

 The lottery deadline for the 2022-23 school year is December 3, 2021 but applications are still being accepted.
 Apply today!

 2930 Fletcher Drive

 Los Angeles, CA 90065

-Alliance Leichtman-Levine Family Foundation Environmental Science High School is located at Los Angeles Community College's Van de Kamp Innovation Campus in the Glassell Park/ Atwater Village north of downtown Los Angeles.
-The roughly 45,000-square foot space consists of two adjacent buildings that house 19 classrooms, a library, a multipurpose room, multiple lecture halls, a fitness area, and several science labs.
-The campus was designed to minimize the environmental impact of new buildings and promote healthier indoor conditions for students and staff as part of LACC's commitment to the field of sustainable development.
+Alliance Leichtman-Levine Family Foundation Environmental Science High School (Alliance Liechtman-Levine High) is located at Los Angeles Community College's Van de Kamp Innovation Campus in the Glassell Park/ Atwater Village north of downtown Los Angeles.
+The roughly 45,000-square-foot space consists of two adjacent buildings that house 19 classrooms, a library, a multipurpose room, multiple lecture halls, a fitness area, and several science labs.
+The campus was designed to minimize the environmental impact of new buildings and promote healthier indoor conditions for scholars and staff as part of LACC's commitment to the field of sustainable development.

-87% Latino, 9% Other, 1%African American, and 3% White, 9% English Language Learner (ELL) students, and 88% free or reduced meal program participants.
+87% Latino, 1%African American/Black, 9% Asian, 7% English Language Learner (ELL) scholars,13% special education, and 86% free or reduced meal program participants.

 Dr. Abigail Nunez holds degrees from the University of Notre Dame (B.A., 2001), Loyola Marymount University (M.A., 2004), and UCLA (Ed.D., 2008).
 In addition to leading schools as a high school principal, her career in education includes the roles of classroom teacher, department chair, instructional coach, and summer institute director.
 Her areas of expertise include literacy instruction and language development.
 Dr. Nunez delights in supporting young people on their journey through high school and competitive colleges and universities.